bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 My friend Peter, the inventor of the Yome (pictured above) and proprietor of [Red Sky Shelters](http://redskyshelters.com/) asked me to update a widget that I built for him 9 years ago.
-He is moving his website and the current widget is aestheticly dated and not portable.
+He is moving his website and the current widget is aesthetically dated and not portable.
 The widget itself allows a client to show where windows and doors should be placed on the walls of their Yome.